ahmettunal/notifo/README.md

 Notifo is a multi-channel notification service for collaboration tools, e-commerce, news, magazines and everybody who wants to notify their users.

-![Notifo Tour](https://github.com/notifo-io/notifo/raw/main/media/tour/Notifo.gif "Notifo Tour") does not make sense at all
+![Notifo Tour](https://github.com/notifo-io/notifo/raw/main/media/tour/Notifo.gif "Notifo Tour") does not make sense at allll
 ## Features
 Mahadas
 * Powerful and rich REST API with OpenAPI documentation.